gldog/anonymize_jira_users/README.md

 `GET /rest/api/2/user?includeDeleted=true&username=User1Pre84`.
 It returns HTTP status-code `200 OK`, and in the response there is the attribute `"active": false`.
 The validations-API returned no error.
-Because the filter follows the rule to only pass existent, inactive users with no validation errors, it sets the `"filter_is_anonymize_approval": true`.
+Because the filter follows the rule to only pass existent, inactive users with no validation errors, no `filter_error_message` has been set.

 User2Pre84, User2Post84:

 Similar the previous user, but they are assignees in one issue each.
-The fact this user is an assignee is no validation error as this will not prevent the anonymization.
+The fact these users are assignees is no validation error as this will not prevent the anonymization.

 `User2Pre84` was assignee of issue EP-1, and `User2Post84` was assignees of EP-2.
-We can reverse check what are the user-names/-keys/-display-names now after the anonymization:
+We can reverse check if the anonymized user-data in the report match the data in the issues:

 The user-data in the following list are: User-name / user-key / display-name.

 - EP-1:
     - Former assignee `User2Pre84 / User2Pre84 / User 2 Pre 84`
-    - Current assignee `jirauser10102 / JIRAUSER10102 / user-c9f3b`
+    - Current assignee `jirauser10104 / JIRAUSER10104 / user-2127b`
 - EP-2
     - Former assignee `user2post84 / JIRAUSER10201 / User 2 Post 84`
-    - Current assignee `jirauser10201 / JIRAUSER10201 / user-c4ccb`
+    - Current assignee `jirauser10302 / JIRAUSER10302 / user-faf6e`

-From the atlassian-jira.log:
+If you interested in more details, have a look at the atlassian-jira.log:

-    2021-01-11 22:40:36,410+0100 JiraTaskExecutionThread-1 INFO admin 1360x34x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is not anonymized (user1pre84), should anonymize to (JIRAUSER10101)
+    2021-04-05 18:34:05,828+0200 JiraTaskExecutionThread-1 INFO admin 1114x73x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is not anonymized (user1pre84), should anonymize to (JIRAUSER10103)
-    2021-01-11 22:40:36,410+0100 JiraTaskExecutionThread-1 INFO admin 1360x34x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User1Pre84), should rename to (jirauser10101)
+    2021-04-05 18:34:05,828+0200 JiraTaskExecutionThread-1 INFO admin 1114x73x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User1Pre84), should rename to (jirauser10103)
     ...
-    2021-01-11 22:40:38,645+0100 JiraTaskExecutionThread-2 INFO admin 1360x38x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is not anonymized (user2pre84), should anonymize to (JIRAUSER10102)
+    2021-04-05 18:34:09,091+0200 JiraTaskExecutionThread-2 INFO admin 1114x76x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is not anonymized (user2pre84), should anonymize to (JIRAUSER10104)
-    2021-01-11 22:40:38,645+0100 JiraTaskExecutionThread-2 INFO admin 1360x38x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User2Pre84), should rename to (jirauser10102)
+    2021-04-05 18:34:09,093+0200 JiraTaskExecutionThread-2 INFO admin 1114x76x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User2Pre84), should rename to (jirauser10104)
     ...
-    2021-01-11 22:40:40,775+0100 JiraTaskExecutionThread-3 INFO admin 1360x42x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is already anonymized (JIRAUSER10201), no need to change it
+    2021-04-05 18:34:12,190+0200 JiraTaskExecutionThread-3 INFO admin 1114x79x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is already anonymized (JIRAUSER10301), no need to change it
-    2021-01-11 22:40:40,775+0100 JiraTaskExecutionThread-3 INFO admin 1360x42x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User1Post84), should rename to (jirauser10201)
+    2021-04-05 18:34:12,191+0200 JiraTaskExecutionThread-3 INFO admin 1114x79x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User1Post84), should rename to (jirauser10301)
     ...
-    2021-01-11 22:40:42,902+0100 JiraTaskExecutionThread-4 INFO admin 1360x46x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is already anonymized (JIRAUSER10202), no need to change it
+    2021-04-05 18:34:15,271+0200 JiraTaskExecutionThread-4 INFO admin 1114x82x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] User key is already anonymized (JIRAUSER10302), no need to change it
-    2021-01-11 22:40:42,902+0100 JiraTaskExecutionThread-4 INFO admin 1360x46x1 1gsb991 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User2Post84), should rename to (jirauser10202)
+    2021-04-05 18:34:15,272+0200 JiraTaskExecutionThread-4 INFO admin 1114x82x1 soc3mp 0:0:0:0:0:0:0:1 /rest/api/2/user/anonymization [c.a.j.user.anonymize.DefaultAnonymizeUserService] Username is not anonymized (User2Post84), should rename to (jirauser10302)

 Note about `User1Pre84` and `User2Pre84`:

 The user-names as well as the user-keys were anonymized:

-    User key is not anonymized (user1pre84), should anonymize to (JIRAUSER10101) Username is not anonymized (user1pre84), should rename to (jirauser10101) ...
+    User key is not anonymized (user1pre84), should anonymize to (JIRAUSER10103) Username is not anonymized (user1pre84), should rename to (jirauser10103) ...
-    User key is not anonymized (user2pre84), should anonymize to (JIRAUSER10102) Username is not anonymized (User2Pre84), should rename to (jirauser10102)
+    User key is not anonymized (user2pre84), should anonymize to (JIRAUSER10104) Username is not anonymized (User2Pre84), should rename to (jirauser10104)

 Note about `User1Post84` and `User2Post84`:

 Only the user-name were anonymized:

-    User key is already anonymized (JIRAUSER10201), no need to change it Username is not anonymized (User1Post84), should rename to (jirauser10201) ...
+    User key is already anonymized (JIRAUSER10301), no need to change it Username is not anonymized (User1Post84), should rename to (jirauser10301) ...
-    User key is already anonymized (JIRAUSER10202), no need to change it Username is not anonymized (User2Post84), should rename to (jirauser10202)
+    User key is already anonymized (JIRAUSER10302), no need to change it Username is not anonymized (User2Post84), should rename to (jirauser10302)

 ---

 # Example-Workflow

-This example comprises of
+This example comprises of:

 1. Get a list of users as candidates for anonymization.
-2. Assess and filter this list; create a new user-list with the remaining users.
+2. Assess and filter this list manually; create a new user-list with the remaining users to be anonymized.
 3. Validate the users in that new user-list.
 4. Anonymize the users in that new user-list.
 5. Make a re-index, or let the Anonymizer trigger a re-index in step 4).

-We'll use a directory-structure as follows:
+The example uses a directory-structure as follows:

+    anonymizing
+      anonymize_jira_users.pyz
+      configs
-    anonymization-reports         # The root-dir for all anonymizations
+        inst1_d.cfg                     # Config for the Jira dev-instance. inst1_p.cfg                     # Config for the Jira prod-instance. reports                           # The root-dir for all anonymization-runs
-      <date>-<time>-<instance>    # The dir for the current anonymization
+        <date>_<time>_<instance> *      # The dir for the current anonymization
-        1_inactive-use            # Sub-dir for reports of command 'inactive-users' 2_validate                # Sub-dir for reports of command 'validate' 3_anonymize               # Sub-dir for reports of command 'anonymize'
+          1_inactive_users       *      # Sub-dir for reports of command 'inactive-users'
+          2_validate             *      # Sub-dir for reports of command 'validate'
+          3_anonymize            *      # Sub-dir for reports of command 'anonymize'

+The directories marked with * will be created by the Anonyizer.

 The commands are:

-    # Set a report-dir for all steps.
-Here for the dev-instance 'inst1-d'.
+    #
+    # Prepare some env-vars:
+    #
+    export JIRA_INSTANCE=inst1_d
+    export CONFIG_FILE=configs/${JIRA_INSTANCE}.cfg
-    export REPORTS_BASE_DIR="anonymization-reports/`date +%Y%m%d-%H%M%S-inst1-d`"
+    export REPORTS_BASE_DIR="reports/`date +%Y%m%d_%H%M%S_${JIRA_INSTANCE}`"

+.

+    #
-    # 1. Get a list of users to be anonymized.
-This command creates the file
+    # 1. Let the Anonymizer create a list of users potentially to be anonymized.
+This
-    #   'inactive_users.cfg' in the report-dir.
+    #   command creates the file inactive_users.cfg in the report-dir.
+    #
+    # First create the report dir.
+The Anonymizer creates this by itself, but it is
+    # needed for the tee-command, which starts copying the Anonymizer's output before
+    # the Anonymizer has created that directory.
+    #
+    mkdir -p $REPORTS_BASE_DIR/1_inactive_users
-    python anonymize_jira_users.py inactive-users -c anon_configs/inst1-d.cfg \
+    python anonymize_jira_users.pyz inactive-users -c $CONFIG_FILE \
-         --exclude-groups technical_users do_not_anonymize\
+        --exclude-groups technical_users do_not_anonymize \
-        -o $REPORTS_BASE_DIR/1_inactive-users
+        -o $REPORTS_BASE_DIR/1_inactive_users 2>&1
+        | tee $REPORTS_BASE_DIR/1_inactive_users/out.log

+.

+    #
-    # 2. Assess and filter this list; create a new user-list 'assessed_inactive_users.cfg'.
+    # 2. Assess and filter the users in inactive_users.cfg manually.
+Create a new
+    #   user-list assessed_inactive_users.cfg.
     #   ...
+    #

+.

+    #
-    # 3. Validate the users in that list.
-Have a look at anonymizing_report.csv afterwards.
+    # 3. Let the Anonymizer validate the users in assessed_inactive_users.cfg.
+    #   Have a look at anonymizing_report.json/.csv afterwards.
+    #
+    mkdir -p $REPORTS_BASE_DIR/2_validate
-    python anonymize_jira_users.py validate -c anon_configs/inst1-d.cfg \
+    python anonymize_jira_users.pyz validate -c $CONFIG_FILE \
         -o $REPORTS_BASE_DIR/2_validate \
-        -i $REPORTS_BASE_DIR/1_inactive-users/assessed-inactive_users.cfg
+        -i $REPORTS_BASE_DIR/1_inactive_users/assessed_inactive_users.cfg 2>&1
+        | tee $REPORTS_BASE_DIR/2_validate/out.log

+.

+    #
-    # 4. Anonymize the users in that list.
+    # 4. Let the Anonymizer anonymize the users in assessed_inactive_users.cfg.
+    #
+    mkdir -p $REPORTS_BASE_DIR/3_anonymize
-    python anonymize_jira_users.py anonymize -c anon_configs/inst1-d-config.cfg \
+    python anonymize_jira_users.pyz anonymize -c $CONFIG_FILE \
         -o $REPORTS_BASE_DIR/3_anonymize \
-        -i $REPORTS_BASE_DIR/1_inactive-users/assessed-inactive_users.cfg
+        -i $REPORTS_BASE_DIR/1_inactive_users/assessed_inactive_users.cfg 2>&1
+        | tee $REPORTS_BASE_DIR/3_anonymize/out.log

+.

+    #
     # 5. Make a re-index.
 You could let the Anonymizer do this by setting the option '-x'.
+    #

 ---